 Copper Pipe Rain Chain

-If you want to look for the perfect accessory for your patio?
-Rain chains channel water wastefully, adding a unique touch of elegance and decoration.
 This DIY rain chain is made from high-quality copper and adds elegance to your home.
-This DIY rain chain helps conserve water and keeps your roof from being damaged.
+It helps conserve water and keeps your roof from being damaged.
 It also helps eliminate water damage to your foundation and walls.
 The beauty of this project is that you can customize it to your dimensions, and with just a few tools, you can have your rain chain in no time.
 It will look great and help channel water to the garden area below your roof.

 Modern Rain Chain